 Studies show that interactions with pets can provide several benefits:

 Family members and friends who sit in on animal visits say they feel better, too.
-And our staff LOVE our furry volunteers!
+Our staff LOVE our furry volunteers!

 At St. Luke's, we offer so much more than exceptional healthcare and what could be better than a visit from a furry friend?

-, formerly known as Delta Society, was the first comprehensive, standardized training in animal-assisted activities and therapy for volunteers and health-care professionals.
+Pet Partners®, formerly known as Delta Society, was the first comprehensive, standardized training in animal-assisted activities and therapy for volunteers and health-care professionals.
 Pet Partners is the ‘top-dog” in animal/handler team certification.
-And because YOU matter to this world, nothing but the best will do.
+Because YOU matter to this world, nothing but the best will do.